How to integrate Synthflow ai MCP with Autogen

 Introduction

 This guide walks you through connecting Synthflow ai to AutoGen using the Composio tool router.
-By the end, you'll have a working Synthflow ai agent that can create a new ai assistant for customer support, list all current voice assistants in my account, fetch details for team 'sales outreach', retrieve available phone numbers for my workspace through natural language commands.
+By the end, you'll have a working Synthflow ai agent that can create a new ai assistant for customer support, list all current voice assistants in your account, fetch details for team 'sales outreach' through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Synthflow ai account through Composio's Synthflow ai MCP server.